Kaleshwaram Lift Irrigation Project: Gravity Canals & Tunnels for distribution

-Water will be reverse pumped from the confluence point of Godavari and Pranhita Rivers to Sripada Yellampalli Project with the help of 3 barrages (Medigadda, Annaram and Sundilla) and 3 lifts.
+Water will be reverse pumped from the confluence point of Godavari and Pranahita Rivers to Sripada Yellampalli Project with the help of 3 barrages (Medigadda, Annaram and Sundilla) and 3 lifts.

 As of June 2019, lifts are being commissioned with provision to lift 2 TMC (56,63,36,93,184 liters) of water per day from Medigadda.
 The water is lifted to backwaters of Annaram barrage.
 Again from Annaram barrage to Sundilla barrage.
 Finally from Sundilla to Sripada Yellampalli Project.
 Civil works are being executed to lift 3 TMC per day but pumps are being installed to lift only 2 TMC.
 If need be, only pumps would need to be installed to increase capacity by one more TMC.